 Latest Updates

-- AASR Researcher of the Month- Dr. Tshenolo Madigele“AASR has been instrumental in shaping my scholarly identity.
+- AASR Scholar of the Month- Dr. Tshenolo Madigele“AASR has been instrumental in shaping my scholarly identity.
 Through its conferences, peer networks, and editorial opportunities, I’ve found a platform to share my work and engage with diverse perspectives”.
 These are the words of Dr. Madigele, our AASR Researcher of the Month.
 Read the full interview below.

 Call for Papers: AASRConference 2026